Our small print

 (1) The Customer shall have no claim to compensation for damages.
-Excluded from this are claims for damages by the Customer arising from injury to life, limb or health or from the breach of essential contractual obligations (material obligations), as well as liability for other damages based on an intentional or grossly negligent breach of obligations by the Supplier, its legal representatives or vicarious agents.
-Essential contractual obligations are those which must be fulfilled to achieve the objective of the contract.
+Excluded from this are claims by the Customer for damages arising from injury to life, limb, or health or from the breach of essential contractual obligations (material obligations), as well as liability for other damages based on an intentional or grossly negligent breach of obligations by the Supplier, its legal representatives or vicarious agents.
+Material contractual obligations are those which must be fulfilled to achieve goals the objective of the contract.

-(2) In the event of a breach of material contractual obligations, the Supplier shall only be liable for the foreseeable damages typical for the contract if these were caused by simple negligence, unless the Customer's claims for damages are based on injury to life, body or health.
+(2) In the event of a breach of material contractual obligations, the Supplier shall only be liable for the foreseeable damages typical for the contract if these were caused by simple negligence, unless it involves claims by the Customer for damages arising from injury to life, limb, or health.

 (3) The limitations of (1) and (2) also apply with respect to the Supplier's legal representatives and vicarious agents if claims are made directly against them.